sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 the ``<%doc>`` (beginning) and ``<%doc/>`` (closing) tags.

-If you need a lot of comments in the Doconce file, consider using Mako comments instead of the single hash, unless you want to comments to be in the source code of the output document.
+If you need a lot of comments in the Doconce file, consider using Mako comments instead of the single hash, unless you want the comments to be in the source code of the output document.

+To comment out or remove large sections, consider using the Preprocess preprocessor and an if-else block with a variable that is undefined (typically something like a test ``# #ifdef EXTRA`` in Preprocess).

 Cross-Referencing